 In any case, the TTs at the Tour always provide a good chance to think and talk about aerodynamics and aerodynamic equipment.
 Wheels are the obvious choice to focus on since they are visible and they are generally the only components that is commonly measured by themselves.
 Front wheels are more constructive to look at since rear wheels are so often rebranded in ways that cloud their provenenance, and the aerodynamics of the rear wheel are accepted as playing a very second fiddle to those of the front.

 The following chart (hopefully it follows - I'm having trouble formatting it on this page) shows the drag values of a bunch of wheels across various angles of incidence.
-These are commonly called "yaw angles" but that is one misnomer (along with "deep dish wheels") that I just can't abide.
-Apparent wind angle, angle of incidence, whatever - it's NOT yaw.
+Please note that this chart is very imperfect, since we're comparing data produced by different entitities with different tires in different tunnels.
+Nonetheless, it's the best we can do for this purpose.
 The wheel is identified, and the source of the data is in parentheses - so there are two series for 404s, one produced by Zipp and one that uses Bontrager's data.
 The data sets all appear on the source websites.
 10 grams of drag is closely equivalent to 1 watt, so if the difference between 2 wheels at a given angle is 40 grams, then the one wheel will take approximately 4 watts more to go the same speed as the other.

 As we now know, Wiggins and Froome handed out pretty substantive ass whoopings.
 They both did so using the old standby HED H3 wheel, of which there are two models - the H3 and the newer H3D.
 I don't know which they used, but it's somewhat immaterial.
 As you can see in the chart above, the H3 models do well at low wind angles - going straight into the wind, they are great.
 As the wind angle widens, they do less well.
 Notably, they are crazy consistent across wind angle bands - no matter where the wind's coming from, they are what they are.
 But at a lot of wind angles, the H3s apparently leave a lot of grams of drag on the table.
 So why do the Sky guys use them, and how are they able to use them so well?